ashutosht123/demo/README.md

 This line is by Vedant Shrirao --
 This line is by amey
-this line is by aditya
+this line is by Aditya